Alan-Miller/s3/README.md

 ```

 ## Front End: input event and FileReader
-- If you are uploading image to S3 from a local machine, you will likely need either an input or some kind of drop zone for uploading your images.
+- If you intend for users to upload images to S3 from their local machines, you will likely need either an input or some kind of drop zone for uploading user images.
 This app has a front end built in React and uses a simple file input tag ( ```<input type=file />``` ) to choose a file.
 The input has an onChange event listener that captures the input event and stores the file in a variable called "file" (see ImageUploader.js to see how this was done).
 - This app then uses FileReader to read the stored file before sending it to the server to be uploaded to S3.

 <details><summary>More explanation about FileReader</summary>